Reflections on the design, applications and implementations of the normative specification language eFLINT: Discussion and Future Work

-An open question still being investigated is how the interpretation process can best be supported.
-Our current best effort involves a pipeline in which natural language processing (NLP) produces FLINT frames from a normative source, a legal/domain expert completes and refines the FLINT frames, the FLINT frames are automatically translated to eFLINT, and a software expert completes and refines the eFLINT code.
-Software expertise is needed, in particular, to refine the eFLINT code in order to formalise the connection between the eFLINT specification and the software environment in which the specification will integrate, e.g., via instrumentation, scripting or API adaptation.
-Software expertise is also needed to add computational details not easily derived from the natural language sources, such as quantification, and the relations between fields and variables to express constraints on the possible substitutions of variables.
-FLINT specifications are easier to develop by legal experts as they are textual, tabular, and not executable (only machine-readable).
-Both languages are currently lacking an explicit mechanism for conflict resolution between rules and normative positions, e.g., based on a hierarchy between authorities or precedence between normative sources (\textbf{norm priorities}, discussed in \Cref{sec:appl:normative-concepts}).
+An open question still being investigated is how the \textbf{interpretation} process can best be supported, especially to deal with the amount of existing laws and regulations and the pace with which they are produced.
+The current FLINT Rule Editor deploys a pipeline in which natural language processing (NLP) produces FLINT frames from a normative source.
+A legal expert then completes, refines and verifies the generated FLINT frames.
+A software expert completes and refines the eFLINT code automatically generated from the FLINT frames by using eFLINT's extension mechanism.
+In a new project we will experiment with the use of generative AI within this pipeline.

-Automation of the interpretation process is needed to deal with the large amount of normative sources and the pace with which they are produced.
-In on-going investigations we are experimenting with the use of code synthesis techniques and generative AI on top of previous efforts using NLP.
-However, intervention by legal experts is needed as interpretation is inherently subjective (e.g., human-in-the-loop or human-on-the-loop).
-Provenance, \textbf{versioning} and retaining \textbf{source references} are important qualities of an interpretation pipeline for traceability and accountability.
-For these purposes, meta-data about eFLINT fragments should be maintained by the pipeline as is currently only being done for FLINT frames.
+Software expertise is needed, in particular, to refine the eFLINT code in order to formalise the connection between the eFLINT specification and the software environment in which the specification will integrate, e.g., using qualification rules, instrumentation, scripting and/or API adaptation.
+Software expertise is also needed to add computational details not easily derived from the natural language sources, such as quantification and constraints on the possible substitutions of variables.
+For consistency, however, it may be preferred for both experts to work on shared artefacts written in the same language.